What Are The Signs of Infidelity?

 Emotional Infidelity or Micro-Cheating

 What is emotional infidelity?
 The definition can be hard to pin down.
 Every couple sets their own boundaries in their relationship.
 But generally speaking it’s when one of the partners forms a strong, even intimate, emotional bond with someone other than you.
-Women are more likely to describe it as ‘falling in love with someone other than your partner, but not acting on those feelings’.
-Men, on the other hand, believe it’s cheating only if they have a physical relationship.
+60% of adults consider an emotional affair as deadly to a relationship as a physical one.
 Research from the American Association of Marriage and Family Therapy found that about 45% of men and 35% of women have admitted to having an emotional affair.
 What are some of the indications your partner may be having an emotional affair?

 - Is he always talking about another person’s activities, appearance, or work?